Dixie (song): Origins

 Other details are given in later accounts.
 In one, Emmett said "Suddenly...
 I jumped up and sat down at the table to work.
 In less than an hour, I had the first verse and chorus.
 After that it was easy."
 In another version, Emmett stared out at the rainy evening and thought, "I wish I was in Dixie."
 Then, "Like a flash the thought suggested the first line of the walk-around, and a little later the minstrel, fiddle in hand, was working out the melody" (a different story has it that Emmett's wife uttered the famous line).
 Yet another variant, dated to 1903, further changes the details: "I was standing by the window, gazing out at the drizzly, raw day, and the old circus feeling came over me.
 I hummed the old refrain, 'I wish I was in Dixie', and the inspiration struck me.
 I took my pen and in ten minutes had written the first verses with music.
 The remaining verses were easy."
 In his final years, Emmett even said he had written the song years before he had moved to New York.
 An article in The Washington Post supports this, giving a composition date of 1843.
+It is also suggested that 'Dixie's Land' refers to a Long Island named for owner John Dixie, who befriended slaves who worked on his farm until slavery was abolished in New York state.